BDC Hamburger Icon

 Because social media has become a popular customer service channel, more brands are using AI chatbots to answer common customer questions and route more complex inquiries to customer service reps.

-AI-powered chatbots can even give customers basic product information, direct them to product pages and answer general questions.
+AI-powered chatbots can give customers basic product information, direct them to product pages and answer general questions.
 This technology is easy to implement and significantly reduces incoming customer service calls and emails.

 TipBottom line